updated 9/30/20 – many additions and clarifications

 Israel not permitted to go in and possess the land in spite of the fact that Joshua and Caleb were confident that the giants and walls were no obstacle to God.
 In spite of the fact that conquering the land was the will and desire of God.
 Joshua and Caleb passed the trial of faith, but God wants the entire nation/church to enter in and will prevent faithful servants because of the unbelief of others.

 Joshua and Caleb were the only adult men that we’re allowed to possess the land after God had the unbelieving generation pass away.
+They saw the land and the obstacles as God saw them.

 - 2Co 7:1 ¶ Having therefore these promises, dearly beloved, let us cleanse ourselves from all filthiness of the flesh and spirit, perfecting holiness in the fear of God.